-The Alps has already claimed its first avalanche fatality of the season, and before the end of winter there will be another 250,000 avalanches in this mountain chain alone, and around the world about 150 people will fall victim to the ‘white death’.
-In this article we sort through the myths and arm you with some essential avalanche avoidance tips, that are as valid on Aonach Mor as they are on the North Face of Everest.
+The Alps have already claimed its first avalanche fatality of the season, and before the end of winter, there will be another 250,000 avalanches in this mountain chain alone.
+Around the world, about 150 people will fall victim to the ‘white death.’
+In this article, we sort through the myths and arm you with some essential avalanche avoidance tips, that are as valid on Aonach Mor as they are on the North Face of Everest.

 Avalanches have been clocked travelling at speeds of up to 360 km per hour (225 miles an hour), which is the top speed of a MacLaren F1 or Ferrari Enzo.
-Imagine a line of these supercars, often up to several hundred metres wide, racing towards you at top speed!
-A typical dry snow avalanche travels around 130 km per hour, and reaches this speed within five seconds after it fractures, with acceleration similar to a BMW 5 Series.
+Imagine a line of these supercars, often up to several hundred metres wide, racing towards you at high speed!
+A typical dry snow avalanche travels around 130 km per hour (80 m/hr).
+It reaches this speed within five seconds after it fractures, with acceleration similar to a BMW 5 Series.
 There is little chance of out skiing an avalanche, let alone escaping on foot!

-Another popular myth is that if you are buried, you can spit out of your mouth to work out which way is up and down.
-Considering that a cubic meter of snow weighs 250kg (the weight of a fully grown male lion), so unless you are Geoff Capes, you won’t manage to dig yourself out.
-Some fatalities have been recovered from just 10cm beneath the surface.
+Another popular myth is if buried, you can spit out of your mouth to work out which way is up and down.
+Considering that a cubic meter of snow weighs 250kg (the weight of a fully grown male lion) unless you are Geoff Capes, you won’t manage to dig yourself out.
+Some fatalities have been recovered from just 10cm (4 in) beneath the surface.

 Where do avalanches occur?

-If the horizontal pole handle touches the snow the angle is 45°.
-If you have to lower the horizontal pole to half way down the vertical pole, for the handle to touch the snow, the angle is just roughly 25°.
+If the horizontal pole handle touches the snow, the angle is 45°.
+If you have to lower the horizontal pole to halfway down the vertical pole, for the handle to touch the snow, the angle is just roughly 25°.
 Over 99.8 percent of avalanche accidents occur in the backcountry – the bowls, peaks, and slopes outside of ski areas, where there is no avalanche control.

 Why do avalanches occur?

-For the second factor, you can judge weight in the stronger slabs can be judged in the field.
+For the second factor, you can judge weight in the stronger slabs in the field.
 As I said in the opening paragraph, the vast majority of avalanche victims caused (or someone else in the group caused) the avalanche that killed them.
-You can minimise the group weight on a snowpack by travelling across areas of risk one by one, rather than as a group with a high combined weight.
+You can minimise the group weight on snowpack by travelling across areas of risk one by one, rather than as a group with a high combined weight.